SalesforceLabs/ActionPlansV4/README.md

 - `Action Plans Admin:` Full permissions for Action Plans, Action Plan Templates, AP Tasks and APT Task Templates.
 - `Action Plans Template Creator:` Full permissions for Action Plan Templates and AP Template Tasks.
 No Action Plan access.
 - `Action Plans Creator:` Read, Create, Edit, Delete for Action Plans and AP Tasks.
 Read-only for Action Plan Templates and APT Task Templates.
-- `Action Plans Import/Export:` Access to export and import Aciton Plan Template records.
+- `Action Plans Import/Export:` Access to export and import Action Plan Template records.
 View the appropriate button for export and tab for import.
 - `Action Plans User:` Read-only for Action Plans and AP Tasks.

 Uses for each Permission Set: